inaka/guidelines/ELIXIR.md

 Don't deliver your code unless it has at least 75% coverage.
 For a deeper explanation, check [this blog post](http://inaka.net/blog/2015/02/24/test-exceptions/).
 Install [excoveralls](https://github.com/parroty/excoveralls) in your project and check the coverage before pushing new changes.
 If it's open-source, make sure to setup up [coveralls.io](https://coveralls.io) and add the coverage badge to your README file.
-When using Travis CI, you can ask it to trigger a code coverage task after a successful build (check [.travis.yml](#travisyml) example below).
+When using Travis CI, you can ask it to trigger a code coverage task after a successful build (see [.travis.yml](#travisyml) example below).

 ## Documentation

-Exported functions in all your modules and the modules themselves, specially for open-source projects, should be documented using `@moduledoc` and `@doc` comments.
+Document exported functions in all your modules and the modules themselves, especially in open-source projects, which should be documented using `@moduledoc` and `@doc` comments.
 Remember to install [ex_doc](https://github.com/elixir-lang/ex_doc) and have a proper task to build the doc files when needed.
 For open-source projects, [Inch CI](https://inch-ci.org) can be of use to check the documentation coverage, and you can also integrate it with Travis CI (check [.travis.yml](#travisyml) example below).

 ## Project Setup